itruffat/JestingLang/README.md

 *EmptyValue* or *DateValue*.
 However, they can be easily solved by using the Visitors provided in this library.

+# Fixed vs Volatile Visitors

+Some APPS using JestingLang may need to precompile a tree without actually resolving values and references, as the value of a cell may get updated data every once in a while without updating the formula behind it.
+With that in mind, the concept of **volatile** was included in this lib.

+A volatile Node is one such that it has (or includes or some sub-branch that has) a value that is not fixed.
+In turn, a volatile visitor is one that resolves all volatile nodes when visiting a tree.
+A fixed tree does the opposite, and returns a Tree without exploring any volatile Node.

 # TODO

 * Finish dates